laice/node-lab/README.md

 This is a collection of projects and experiments with nodejs, nwjs, and related js modules.

+Feel free to contact me about any of these projects.

 ### SimpleServer ###
 This is just a basic server I use for serving apps locally during development.
 It uses connect and static routing to keep things tight.